Scifabric/docs.pybossa.com/docs/api/project/project.md

 **GET**

 Shows information about a project results template.
-If the logged in user is the owner of the project you will get more detailed owner information and project information.
+If the logged in user is the owner of the project you will get a more detailed owner information and project information.

 -   **last\_activity**: Last activity on the project.